top of page

 Honey Bees (Apidae): Nature & Myth

 Honey bees create honey, beeswax and folklore.
 First domestication of the honeybee is c.
-7800 BCE, in the Neolithic Age.
+8000 BCE, in the Neolithic Age.
 At this time the ice sheets of the last glaciation are receding.
 Climates are warmer.
-Flowers spread into habitats once too cold.
+Flowers spread to habitats once too cold, and with them come the bees.

 bee shining in the sunlight